sendgrid/docs/content/docs/help-support/sending-email/using-handlebars.md

 </call-out>

-{% anchor h2 %}	Personalizing email with Handlebars
+## 	Personalizing email with Handlebars
-{% endanchor %}

 We do not support full Handlebars.js functionality.
 Currently, dynamic templates supports the following helpers:

   - [Substitution](#-Substitution)